mota494/Intra_Pictures/README.md

 For this to work you'll need:

 - A 42 school staff account
-- GNU Make
-- A C compiler
+- A C compiler `GNU Compiler Collection for Linux and Cygwin for Windows`
 - Python 3
-- beautifulsoup `pip3 install beautifulsoup4`
+- beautifulsoup4
-- selenium `pip3 install selenium`
+- selenium
 - Google Chrome

 <div align="center">